Ōda, Shimane: Iwami Ginzan Silver Mine

 Ōda is home to the Iwami Ginzan Silver Mine, a World Heritage Site.
 Iwami Ginzan was the largest silver mine in Japanese history.
 Active for almost four hundred years, it operated from the discovery of silver in the area in 1526 until 1923.
 Iwami Ginzan was the most important source of silver to the Tokugawa Shogunate during the Edo period (1603 - 1868), and was directly controlled by the Tokugawa government.
 The mine is a popular tourist destination in Shimane, and can be reached by bus from Ōda Station on the JR West Sanin Main Line.

 Mononobe Shrine

 The Mononobe Shrine is the ichinomiya of former Iwami Province.

 Nima Sand Museum

-The Nima Sand Museum features a large hourglass mechanism that automatically rotates from December 31 to January 1.
+The Nima Sand Museum features a large hourglass mechanism that automatically rotates from 31 December to 1 January.
 It is designated the largest hourglass in the world, but is not officially registered in Guinness World Records.
 This museum officially opened in March 1991.